ktor-doc-jp/ktor-doc-jp/servers/calls/requests.md

 * `val inputStream: InputStream = call.receiveStream()` - NOTE that the InputStream API is synchronous and will block
 * `val multipart: MultiPartData = call.receiveMultipart()`

-To parse a form urlencoded or with multipart, you can use `receiveParameters`:
+To parse a form urlencoded or with multipart, you can use `receiveParameters` or `receive<Parameters>`:

 ```kotlin
 val postParameters: Parameters = call.receiveParameters()
 ```

+All those receive* methods are aliases of `call.receive<T>` with the specified type.
+The types `ByteReadChannel`, `ByteArray`, `InputStream`, `MultiPartData`, `String` and `Parameters` are handled by `ApplicationReceivePipeline.installDefaultTransformations` that is installed by default.

+You can create custom transformers by calling `application.receivePipeline.intercept(ApplicationReceivePipeline.Transform) { query ->` and then calling `proceedWith(ApplicationReceiveRequest(query.type, transformed))` as does the [ContentNegotiation feature](/features/content-negotiation.html).

 All the receive methods consume the payload sent by the client.
 They won't throw an exception if you call them several times,